Our Trip To Copenhagen, Denmark

 - You must also be open to trying anything!
 I didn’t think any of the food was anything crazy or exotic but I was also raised to eat anything and everything.
-So if you are a picky eater, then don’t come here.
+Therefore, if you are a picky eater, I recommend not going.
 They also love to make dishes with food you didn’t think existed!

 - In addition, if you have any dietary restrictions, make sure you let them know when you book your spot.
 That way they can offer alternatives on the day you dine.

 - Come hungry!
 Remember, it is a 6 course meal.

 Overall, I had an incredible experience and really expanded my palette.
 It was held at a rooftop with an urban garden and most of the stuff they made was from the garden.
 There were 3 chefs that prepared the meals and they always came out and explained the dish you were eating.